waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Sprout Tower:** Reach the top and defeat the Elder.
 (Blocked).
     *   **Union Cave Roars:** Investigate on a Friday.
 (Blocked by time).
     *   **Bug-Catching Contest:** At the National Park.

+## X. Untested Hypotheses & Strategic Notes
+*   **Farfetch'd Puzzle:** The assumption is this puzzle is the only way to get the ability to Cut.
+An alternative is that another method exists.
+If the puzzle proves too difficult, I will re-explore Azalea Town for other clues.
+*   **Farfetch'd Location:** The assumption that it starts at (29, 22) is based on a hallucination.
+If it's not there, I must perform a systematic search of the entire accessible forest area.
+*   **Immediate Task:** Mark the Farfetch'd's location with a map marker as soon as it is found.

 ## VI.
 Puzzle Logs